Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 == Prerequisites

 *Assumed knowledge:*
-- Basic programming experience (any language)
+- Basic programming experience (any language).
-- Undergraduate-level discrete mathematics (sets, functions, logic)
+- Undergraduate-level discrete mathematics (sets, functions, logic).
-- Familiarity with graphs and trees
+- Familiarity with graphs and trees.

 *Helpful but not required:*
-- Experience with Rust or functional programming
+- Experience with Rust or functional programming.
-- Previous exposure to program analysis or compilers
+- Previous exposure to program analysis or compilers.
-- Basic understanding of logic and Boolean algebra
+- Basic understanding of logic and Boolean algebra.

 If you're missing background in any area, Appendix A provides concise summaries of mathematical prerequisites.